ngys9919/bells-tgc-ip1/README.md

 4. Tell me more - Click Continue... button to gather more information about your selected type on places of interests in Singapore
+                - Click Clear Places of Interests Listing button to declutter the display and clear the listing display

    Top 10 Places of Interests will be listed, with the folowing options for each listing.
    1. Tell me more... button - to ask ChatGPT about the selected place of interests
    2. Check its location button - to map the location of the selected place of interests onto map
    3. Calculate Distance button - to calculate the distance between current location and the selected place of interests
+   4. Reset Map button - to clear map markers and circles and revert back to Singapore position

 <!-- Heading level 3 -->
 ### Future Implementation